serenahathi/bookmark-manager-day-one/README.md

 As a user,
-So that I can save a new website that I regularly visit, I would like to add a new link to the bookmark manager
+So that I can save a new website that I regularly visit, I would like to add the site\'s address and title to the bookmark manager

 As a user,
 So that I can delete a website that I no longer visit regularly,